Carlsbad Modification Lawyers

 - Request to vacate (throw out) the entire final settlement or court ruling for good cause

-Many of these “post-judgment motions” require that a certain threshold be met before the family court considering the request.
-For instance, before a motion to modify child custody is heard, the party requesting the modification must demonstrate that there has been a significant change in circumstances relevant to the issue of child custody that would warrant a modification to the prior order.
+Many of these “post-judgment motions” require that a certain threshold be met before the family court considers the request.
+For instance, before a motion to modify child custody is heard, the party requesting the modification must demonstrate that there has been a significant circumstances change relevant to the issue of child custody that would warrant a modification to the prior order.

-This change in circumstances could be directly or indirectly related to the child so long as the change in circumstance could potentially influence the court to change the co-parenting plan.
-Some examples might be a change to a parent’s work schedule, the child moving from pre-school or daycare to parochial school, or, unfortunately in some cases, one parent’s involvement in illegal activity or abuse of drugs or alcohol.
+This change in circumstances could be directly or indirectly related to the child, so long as the change in circumstances could potentially influence the court to change the co-parenting plan.
+Some examples might be a change to a parent’s work schedule, the child moving from pre-school or daycare to parochial school, or, unfortunately, in some cases, one parent’s involvement in illegal activity or abuse of drugs or alcohol.
+The court will always consider the child’s best interests when deciding whether to approve a modification.

 Modification Of Spousal Support And Child Support Orders